KapilJ22/Social_Maths/README.md

 # Social_Maths
-(inspired from book Learn Microservices with Spring Boot A Practical Approach to RESTful Services using RabbitMQ, Eureka,Ribbon, Zuul and Cucumber—Moises Macero)
+( Inspired from book Learn Microservices with Spring Boot A Practical Approach to RESTful Services using RabbitMQ, Eureka,Ribbon, Zuul and Cucumber—Moises Macero )